Jennifer H. Rearden: Education

 Rearden earned her Bachelor of Arts, magna cum laude, from Yale University in 1992, and her Juris Doctor from New York University School of Law in 1996.

 Legal career

 Rearden practiced at Davis Polk & Wardwell and in the Atlanta office of King & Spalding.

-In 2003, she joined Gibson, Dunn & Crutcher in New York City, where she is a partner in the commercial litigation and crisis management practice groups.
+In 2003, she joined Gibson, Dunn & Crutcher in New York City, where she was a partner in the commercial litigation and crisis management practice groups.
 While working at the firm, she represented Chevron.
 She has litigated complex commercial cases before United States District Courts and state courts.

 Federal judicial service

 Expired nomination to district court under Trump

 On February 12, 2020, President Donald Trump announced his intent to nominate Rearden to serve as a United States district judge for the United States District Court for the Southern District of New York.
 She had been strongly recommended by U.S. Senator Kirsten Gillibrand and was nominated as part of a bipartisan package of judicial nominees.
 On May 4, 2020, her nomination was sent to the Senate.
 President Trump nominated Rearden to the seat vacated by Judge Richard J. Sullivan, who was elevated to the United States Court of Appeals for the Second Circuit on October 25, 2018.
 On January 3, 2021, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.